manuzrpEd/NQueensGeneticAlgorithm/README.md

-# N-Queens solution with a genetic algorithm
+# N-Queens solution with a Genetic Algorithm
  This repo implements the N Queen solution using a Genetic Algorithm and other global optimization algorithms.

  ## Motivation